bpocallaghan/impersonate/README.md

 Laravel 5 package to enable impersonation.
 Debugging a problem and need to login as one of your customers?
 This allows you to authenticate as any of your customers.

-<br/>See it in action at a [Laravel Admin Starter](https://github.com/bpocallaghan/laravel-admin-starter) project.
+See it in action at a [Laravel Admin Starter](https://github.com/bpocallaghan/laravel-admin-starter) project.

 ## Installation